 - One-Man Army: Word of God says that when he retired from the army, the Fire Nation sent a force of a hundred soldiers to reclaim him.
 He sent them all back.

 - Parental Abandonment: According to the official website, his parents were both talented Firebenders who left him on the step of an orphanage when he turned out to be a nonbender.

-- Renowned Selective Mentor: Skilled swordman, former Fire Nation Elite Soldier (but not a Firebender), High Master of the White Lotus Order and famous for defeating 100 soldiers alone after he deserted the army; many people wanted to be trained by him, but he rejected most of them.
-The few pupils he accepted to train were Prince Zuko, and Sokka (who gained him a level in Badassery after his training).
+- Renowned Selective Mentor: Skilled swordsman, former Fire Nation Elite Soldier (but not a Firebender), High Master of the White Lotus Order and famous for defeating 100 soldiers alone after he deserted the army; many people wanted to be trained by him, but he rejected most of them.
+Among the few pupils he accepted to train were Prince Zuko and Sokka (the latter of whom gained a level in badassery after his training).

-- Retired Badass: Used to be active in the Fire Nation military but now he's content to practice caligraphy at his estate.
+- Retired Badass: Used to be active in the Fire Nation military, but now he's content to practice calligraphy at his estate.

 - Warrior Poet: His lessons train the mind as much as they develop the body.
 For instance, one of his lessons was drawing a landscape.